 Node.js & Runtime

-- Node.js 22 is now the minimum required version
+- Node.js 22 is now the minimum required version, while 24 is the recommended version

 - Changes in handler files don't trigger codegen on